collective-soundworks/soundworks/README.md

 var nowClient = sync.getLocalTime(); // current time in client clock time var nowSync = sync.getSyncTime(); // current time in sync clock time
 ```

+###### Events

+- `'sync:stats' : stats:Object`
+  The `ClientSync` module emits the `'sync:stats'` event each time it resynchronizes the local clock on the sync clock.
+In particular, the first time this event is fired indicates that the clock is now in sync with the sync clock.
+The `'sync:stats'` event is associated with the `stats` object, whose properties are:
+  - `timeOffset`
+    The `timeOffset` property contains the average time offset between the client clock and the sync clock, based on the latest ping-pong exchanges.
+  - `travelTime`
+    The `travelTime` property contains the average travel time for a message to go from the client to the server and back, based on the latest ping-pong exchanges.
+  - `travelTimeMax`
+    The `travelTimeMax` property contains the maximum travel time for a message to go from the client to the server and back, among the latest ping-pong exchanges.

 ##### ServerSync

 ###### Methods